Sage-Bionetworks/snowflake/admin/README.md

 # Database administration

 Snowflake is a SaaS service that provides a data warehouse / distributed datawarehouse layer.
-Here is a small article on [snowflake database management](https://community.snowflake.com/s/article/Database-Administration-on-Snowflake).
+Here is an article on [snowflake database management](https://community.snowflake.com/s/article/Database-Administration-on-Snowflake).
 All admin specific scripts are located in this folder.
 Each of the following scripts are responsible for different aspects of Snowflake administration.

 A GitHub Action is will execute most of the scripts below upon a push into the `main` branch.